juanw31/Homework-1/Zelle Case Study.md

 While the P2P technology is booming, so did scammers.
 They try to trick consumers into sending money via payment apps.
 Zelle services have received negative publicity due to fraud.
 To transfer money from Zelle, the sender needs to have the receiver's email and phone number if the sender transfer money to an unknown person once the transaction is complete.
 To reverse the transaction almost impossible since the sender gave the authorization for the transaction.
 The sender's bank is not liable for fraudulent transactions.
 Since then, Zelle's website has warned customers only to send money that they trust and verify the receiver's information before sending out the fund.

 * Which technologies are they currently using, and how are they implementing them?
+(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 Zelle is backed up by Early Warning Service, LLC., It is a Fitech company that focus on payment and risk management solutions.
 It’s the owner and operator of Zelle Network.
 Zelle’s technology partners are ACI universal payments; CGI; DB banking technology & IBM.